LaMB-Lab/MEG160_on_Macs/MEG160_on_macs.md

-# Running MEG160 on MAC OS X with Wine
+# Running MEG160 on MAC OS X.

 ## Option 1: Use [Parallels][parallels].